Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance: Diverging views

-Immediately following, Mao addressed his concerns towards the Treaty of Friendship and Alliance signed between the Nationalist Government and the Soviet Union in August 1945, which Liu Shaoqi also raised in July 1949 prior to Mao’s arrival.
-Therefore, the CCP attached great importance to this issue, and the conclusion of a new treaty with the USSR was one of the main goals for Mao.
+Immediately following, Mao addressed his concerns towards the Treaty of Friendship and Alliance signed between the Chinese Nationalist government and the Soviet Union in August 1945, which Liu Shaoqi also raised in July 1949 prior to Mao's arrival.
+Therefore, the CCP attached great importance to this issue, and the conclusion of a new treaty with the Soviet Union was one of the main goals for Mao.
 On the other hand, Stalin preferred the existing treaty with the KMT to remain in force.
 Stalin argued that the agreement in the treaty was regulated by the Yalta agreement, such as the administration of the Kuril Islands, Southern Sakhalin, and Port Arthur.
-In other words, the conclusion of the treaty was approved by the United States and Britain, so changes in any points of the treaty would give the United States and Britain leverage to alter the points regarding the Kuril Islands or Southern Sakhalin, which were the USSR’s territorial gains made in Yalta.
+In other words, the conclusion of the treaty was approved by the United States and Britain, so changes in any points of the treaty would give the United States and Britain leverage to alter the points regarding the Kuril Islands or Southern Sakhalin, which were the Soviet Union's territorial gains made in Yalta.
 Regarding Mao's desire for a new treaty, Stalin addressed the possibility of formally retaining the existing treaty while changing it in practice.
 For instance, the Soviet Union still reserved the rights to station troops in Port Arthur, yet at the same time, withdrew the units in Port Arthur as the CCP had suggested.
-Mao responded euphemistically that it is necessary to consider the legality of the Yalta Conference; however, within Chinese society, the public believed that since the Nationalist party was already defeated, the existing Treaty of Friendship and Alliance lost its purpose and significance.
+Mao responded euphemistically that it is necessary to consider the legality of the Yalta Conference; however, within Chinese society, the public believed that since the KMT was already defeated, the existing Treaty of Friendship and Alliance lost its purpose and significance.
 Stalin, in turn, claimed that the existing treaty would be altered eventually.

 Turning point

 Similar to the request for a new treaty, Mao also received other refusals from Stalin.
 One of them was the military aid to support the PLA for launching an attack on Taiwan.
-Stalin argued that military aid from the USSR would give the United States an excuse to intervene.
-After the celebration of Stalin’s 70th birthday, Mao further reinforced his position on concluding a new treaty, yet what he received were more refusals from Stalin.
-According to Mao himself, Mao tried to reach Stalin several times, but the Kremlin told Mao that Stalin was not at home and tried to arrange Mao with Stalin’s associates instead.
+Stalin argued that military aid from the Soviet Union would give the United States an excuse to intervene.
+After the celebration of Stalin's 70th birthday, Mao further reinforced his position on concluding a new treaty, yet what he received were more refusals from Stalin.
+According to Mao himself, Mao tried to reach Stalin several times, but the Kremlin told Mao that Stalin was not at home and tried to arrange Mao with Stalin's associates instead.
 Mao decided to keep waiting.
 With rumours of Mao being held by Stalin secretly spreading, the two parties finally agreed to act in accordance to address the rumours.
 They decided to invite Mao for an interview with Soviet press TASS.
 The interview also marked a turning point in the discussion of the treaty with Mao.